Ligularia (leopard plant) : planting, growing and care

 Ligularias in a nutshell

-- Ligularias offer bright, vivid yellow flowering!
+- Ligularias produce bright, vivid yellow flowering!

-- Suited to heavy, clay soils
+- They are well suited to heavy, clay soils

-- Ligularia is an essential plant in shade gardens!
+- Ligularia is indispensable in shady gardens!

 Botany